Managing Cholesterol / Cardiovascular Disease

 LDL Particle Sizes and how do they matter?

 I initially learned to think of LDL as the particles that get stuck in cracks within the arteries that CAUSE plaques.
-Some sites even say they stick to the artery walls, but that’s not entirely true.
+Some sites even say they stick to the artery walls like a clogged up drain pipe, but that’s not entirely true.

 As briefly discussed earlier the Response-to-Injury hypothesis, it is believed that larger LDL particle sizes won’t get stuck in the arteries’ cracks and crevices that end up causing blockages.
 Simply put, an inflated beach ball won’t fit into a golf cup.
-While this theory seems perfectly logical, and one that I 100% FULLY AND SOLELY believed in until recently, it isn’t the entire reason we would want larger particles.
+While this theory seems perfectly logical, and one that I 100% FULLY AND SOLELY believed in for a while, it isn’t the entire reason we would want larger particles.
 We’ll discuss this later, but sizes ARE important!

 Notice the LDL particles’ size got bigger as time went on, and how the LP-IR score also got better which we’ll cover shortly.
 There are two entries for this on the main image.
 The top one is just grouped into two categories and we want them to be in the “Large Pattern A” group.
 (Notice how this test has a range of sizes from 19-23, and earlier in the classifications LDL was from 18-25.
 It doesn’t matter, but does show an example of a discrepancy that exists.)